agarithm/agent_mode_cli/README.md

 ### `am` - OpenAI API Wrapper

-Sends prompts to OpenAI's API.
+Sends prompts to OpenAI's API, with the ability to execute bash commands on the **local machine**.

+**Danger:** This script can execute arbitrary bash commands on your local machine.
+It's best to use this in a walled off container or VM to avoid security risks.

 **Prerequisites:**
 - OpenAI API key (set as environment variable)